 - Age: a person must be at least 18 years of age on the day the register comes into force (15th February).
 Every resident aged 18, and upwards is entitled to be on the register.

-Irish citizens may vote at every election and referendum;
+- Irish citizens may vote in every election and referendum;

-Non-EU citizens may vote at local elections only.
+- Non-EU citizens may vote in local elections only.

 Postal Voters List